 He and his staff were stressed out and working until midnight or later during tax season.
 Heath knew he had to put a stop to this.
 He knew he wanted to work with fewer clients and give those clients more of the attention they deserved.

 Over a three year span of time, Heath reduced the number of clients his firm serviced from 400 to 40.

 How did he do that?
-By setting FIRM boundaries in place for when a new prospect comes his way.
+By setting FIRM boundaries when a new prospect comes his way.
 Heath now knows that if a prospect doesn’t fit into those boundaries, it’s a NO to working together.

 By implementing these boundaries, Heath and his firm are now able to give their clients the attention they deserve and grow their revenue by offering higher-quality services and servicing higher-quality clients.